KPB3rd/scrimmage/scripts/parameter_analysis/parameter_optimization/README.md

 **UtilityColumnName** is the column name in summary.csv containing the utility value of the mission.

 The **FunctionApproximator** will be the method used to map inputs to outputs and estimate the argmax (best parameters) of the mission.
 Only Bayesian Optimization (BO) is supported currently.

+**NoOptimization** is the flag used to toggle the optimization step.
+Set to "true" to run batch missions without optimization.
+This mode will only perform the exploration step for Grid Search, and skip the exploitation step.

 **FunctionApproximatorParameters** is the list of parameters specific to the chosen FunctionApproximator.